 We have incurred net losses each year since inception.
 Our net losses were \$30.4 million and \$44.7 million for the years ended December 31, 2016 and 2017.
 We do not have any products approved for sale, and have never generated any revenue from contracts with customers.
-As of December 31, 2017, we had \$91.6 million in cash, cash equivalents, and marketable securities and an accumulated deficit of \$86.9 million, and we do not expect positive cash flows from operations in the foreseeable future.
+As of December 31, 2017, we had \$91.6 million in cash, cash equivalents, and marketable securities and an accumulated deficit of \$86.9 million.
+In March and April 2018, we received net proceeds of \$59.9 million from the sale and issuance of shares of our Series C convertible preferred stock.
+Additionally, we do not expect positive cash flows from operations in the foreseeable future.
 Historically, we have incurred operating losses as a result of ongoing efforts to develop our drug candidates, including conducting ongoing research and development, preclinical studies and providing general and administrative support for these operations.
 We expect our operating losses and net cash used in operating activities will increase over at least the next several years as we continue our research and development activities, advance our drug candidates through preclinical and clinical testing and move into later and more costly stages of drug development, hire personnel and prepare for regulatory submissions and the commercialization of our drug candidates.